 Another coronavirus complication: Scams

+Scammers might also be capitalizing on health and economic uncertainties during this time.
 In one such scam, cybercriminals are sending emails claiming to contain updates about the coronavirus.
 But if a consumer clicks on the links, they are redirected to a website that steals their personal information, according to the Identity Theft Resource Center (ITRC).

 Scammers also are targeting businesses by sending fake emails that resemble a company’s purchase order for face masks or other supplies in hopes employees will make payments into fraudulent accounts.

 Another scam is to send an email about a company’s plans for remote work, hoping the recipient will provide personal information that the scammers can use for nefarious purposes.
 Other emails contain malware, according to the ITRC.

 “When anything newsworthy happens, scammers will make every attempt to take advantage of it and benefit from all of the visibility and potential unknowns,” says Eva Velasquez, president and CEO of the ITRC.

 She warns consumers not to click links, open attachments or download files from unknown sources about the coronavirus, and instead check reputable websites such as the Centers for Disease Control and Prevention and the World Health Organization.

 The outbreak of a disease can upset daily life in many ways, and the ripple effects go beyond our physical health.
 Thankfully, many card issuers are offering relief.
 If you’re feeling financially vulnerable, contact your credit card issuer and find out what assistance is available.
 And while data security may seem like a secondary consideration, it’s still important to be vigilant when conducting business or seeking information about the coronavirus online.